dafuloth/dafuloth.github.io/_posts/2021-05-01-review-tokyo-chronos.md

 Still, I think it's introduced me to some of the conventions of visual novels, or at least the conventions of a specific genre of visual novel.
 Either way, you have to play through it multiple times to unlock different endings, which in the end allow you to unlock a true ending.

-Tokyo Chronos is one of the premium titles, going by the pricing tiers in the Oculus store, and I think justifiably so considering that it's fully voice-acted (albeit in Japanese).
+Tokyo Chronos is one of the premium titles, going by the price tiers in the Oculus store, and I think justifiably so considering that it's fully voice-acted (albeit in Japanese).
 My sole criticism, and this just nitpicking, is that there are a lot of spelling mistakes in the English subtitles - but this doesn't affect comprehension of the text or detract from the overall experience.